Why are P&O Ferries routes being cancelled and who owns the ferry company?

 The company transports both passengers and freight across four routes throughout the British Isles and Europe, serving more than 10 million passengers, 1.6 million cars, and 2.2 million freight units every year.

-Here’s what you need to know about P&O Ferries and the latest announcement about sailings.
+Here’s what you need to know about P&O Ferries, who owns P&O Ferries and what P&O Ferries’ announcement was on Thursday.

 Who owns P&O Ferries?